TafadzwaMangena/quick_play--tic-tac-toe/README.md

   7. [GIMP](https://www.gimp.org/) : GIMP was used to make images to .webp format.
   8. [CSS-Flexbox](https://en.wikipedia.org/wiki/CSS_Flexible_Box_Layout) : was used to arrange items simmetrically on the pages.
   9. [CODEPEN](https://codepen.io/pen/) : was used to manipulate my code to determine it's functionality before adding to my code.
+  10. [XConvert](https://www.xconvert.com/) : was used to compress markdown videos.

 ## Testing